DivineAde/Xmas-tree/README.md

 # Xmas-tree

-# Getting Started

-This project was bootstrapped with html css and js
+This is a Christmas tree 🌲 made with